 Answer: Romania

-5. The words “planes”, “more” and “testier” are all anagrams of cities found in which European country?
+7. The words “planes”, “more”, and “testier” are all anagrams of cities found in which European country?

-6. Also the name of a 2014 movie which depicts the eruption, which city in present-day Italy that was buried in a blanket of ash and pumice when Mount Vesuvius erupted in 79 AD?
+10. Also the name of a 2014 movie that depicts the eruption, which city in present-day Italy was buried in a blanket of ash and pumice when Mount Vesuvius erupted in 79 AD?

 Answer: Pompeii